Yuko Kawai: Chopin Competition

-After receiving the 3rd prize at The International Chopin Piano Competition in Marienbad in July 1995, Kawai took part the XIII International Chopin Piano Competition in October 1995 in Warsaw, though did not receive a prize.
-TVP, Polish Radio, "Wiadomości Kulturalne" magazine - the media gave Kawai a lot of attention.
+After receiving the 3rd prize at The International Chopin Piano Competition in Marienbad in July 1995, Kawai took part the XIII International Chopin Piano Competition in October 1995 in Warsaw.
+Although she did not receive a prize, TVP, Polish Radio, "Wiadomości Kulturalne" magazine - the media paid a great deal of attention to her.
 Polish Radio Program 1 (Pierwszy Program Polskiego Radia) made a 30-minute special radio report, featuring her performing and life.
 After the airing of the report in November 1995, suddenly Kawai received a lot of offers and did a 14-recital concert tour of Poland in February and March 1996.

 Yuko Kawai & Chopin National Edition

 Kawai met Jan Ekier's Chopin Urtext Edition when she was a junior high school student - Wiener Urtext Edition Chopin Nocturnes.
 Since she came to Poland to study with Ekier in 1991, she has used Chopin National Edition.
 Also, in 1991 Kawai obtained Ekier's book "Introduction to the National Edition".

 In 2010 Kawai had her own TV programme series 'Yuko Kawai talks about Chopin National Edition' on CLASSICA JAPAN TV (vol.1-13, July–September 2010).
-In 2011 the programme won prestigious Japan Satellite Broadcasting Association Original Programming Awards.
+In 2011 the programme won prestigious Japan Satellite Broadcasting Association Original Programming Award.